morhilai/ravendb-jvm-tutorials/README.md

 </dependency>
 ```
 It provides the main API object, the _Document Store_, which sets up the connection with the Server and downloads various configuration metadata.
 The Document Store is capable of
-working with multiple databases; it is recommended that you create only one instance of it per application by implementing the [singleton pattern]() as demonstrated below:
+working with multiple databases.
+It is recommended that you create only one instance of it per application by implementing the [singleton pattern]() as demonstrated below:
 ```java
 public final class RavenDBDocumentStore {